richmahn/en_tn/act/front/intro.md

 #### What is the Church? ####

-The Church is the group of people who believe in Christ.
+The Church is a group of people who believe in Christ.
 The Church includes both Jew and Gentile believers.
 The events in this book show God helping the Church.
 He empowered believers to live righteous live through his Holy Spirit.

 ## Part 3: Important Translation Issues ##